PavelGrigoryevDS/awesome-data-analysis/README.md

 A selection of resources for learning and applying natural language processing in Python.

 - [NLP in Python with Deep Learning](https://github.com/NirantK/NLP_Quickbook) - A resource for learning NLP with deep learning.
-- [awesome-nlp](https://github.com/keon/awesome-nlp) - A ranked list of awesome Python libraries for natural language processing (NLP).
+- [Awesome Nlp](https://github.com/keon/awesome-nlp) - A ranked list of awesome Python libraries for natural language processing (NLP).
-- [hands-on-nltk-tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) - The hands-on NLTK tutorial for NLP in Python.
+- [Hands on NLTK Tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) - The hands-on NLTK tutorial for NLP in Python.
 - [NLTK Book](https://www.nltk.org/book/) - Natural Language Processing with Python.

 [⬆ back to top](#contents)